mhunterak/TD_user_profile_w_django/README.md

 # User Profile with Django

-Step to get the project running.
+Steps to get the project running.

 0. Initialize a new virtual environment of your choosing.
 I use:
     `python -m venv .env` and `source .env/bin/activate`